 More often than not, borrowers think of turning to asset finance when they require finance to purchase new equipment and machinery for their business.
 But if you have existing business assets, with no outstanding charges over them by lenders, then you can use these assets to secure a loan which helps to finance a business purchase.

-Similar to how you can use the property of the business you’re looking to acquire for a commercial mortgage, if you’re buying a company with valuable assets such as vehicles, equipment or machinery then these can be refinanced or used as collateral to secure a loan.
+If you’re buying a company with valuable assets such as vehicles, equipment or machinery then these can be refinanced or used as collateral to secure a loan.

 For Businesses with Unpaid Invoices: Invoice Finance

 If the company you’re looking to purchase has business customers and offers payment terms of say 60 or 90 days then they are likely to have a continuous stream of unpaid invoices.
 One option is to receive finance on the basis of future receivables owed to the business – the unpaid invoices act as security to the lender and because the lender will receive the income from money already due to the business, invoice financing is not regarded as debt finance.

 Therefore invoice finance can often be used in conjunction with a debt product such as an unsecured loan or secured loan.

 Using a Business Purchase Loan to Buyout Partner

 One of the most common ways of buying out a business partner is using a business loan.
 So, is using a business partner buyout loan a good idea?